-- 3. Appropriate separation distances for proposed and existing aggregate operations will be determined on a site-specific basis.
+- 2. New aggregate operations (pits and quarries) require authorization under the Aggregate Resources Act, as administered by the Ministry of Natural Resources and Forestry and shall require an Official Plan and Zoning By-law Amendment. - 3.
+Appropriate separation distances for proposed and existing aggregate operations will be determined on a site-specific basis.
 The potential influence area can be 1,000 metres and the minimum separation distance is 300 metres (for Class III Industrial uses) between the extraction / excavation area and any zone permitting residential or other sensitive land uses.
 Where technical studies confirm a smaller actual influence area, the required separation distance may be equal to or greater than the actual influence area. - 4.
 In considering any application to permit a new mineral aggregate extraction operation, Council shall require: - i.
 Consideration of the effects of the operation on the natural environment, including fish habitat; - ii.
 A land use compatibility study which considers surrounding land uses and potential adverse effects from noise, dust, and vibration.
 In the absence of studies, pits and quarries should be treated as Class III industrial facilities and new sensitive land use developments are required to meet the separation requirements for Class III facilities in Ministry of Environment, Conservation and Parks Guideline D-6: Compatibility Between Industrial Facilities and Sensitive Land Uses.
 Blasting operations shall be in compliance with Ministry of the Environment, Conservation and Parks Guidelines NPC-119 for Blasting; - iii.
 The completion of ground and surface water studies to assess the impact of the extraction (both during and post extraction), any water taking, and the return of aggregate wash water upon the area's water resources: - iv.
 Where deemed to be applicable, an archaeological assessment completed by a qualified professional to address potential cultural heritage resources; - v.
-A traffic study which considers main haulage routes and proposed truck traffic to and from the site; and - vi.
-A site plan which includes the following information: - The legal limits of the property, contours, dimensions, site area, location, and the extent of any adjacent property owned by the applicant; - The existing use of land and the location and use of all buildings and structures located within 300 metres of the property that is the site of the extractive operation; - Existing and anticipated grades of extraction, extent of extraction area, setbacks from the limits of extraction to the property line, and screening and buffering; - The location, height, dimensions, and use of all buildings or structures, and location of machines existing or proposed to be erected on the property; - e.
-All vehicular entrances and exits: - Limits of development, road plan, water drainage, storage and management, and location of stockpiles; - Progressive and ultimate rehabilitation plan including topography, contours, grading, stabilization of banks, fill, drainage, and re-vegetation. - 5.
+A traffic study which considers main haulage routes and proposed truck traffic to and from the site: and - vi.
+A site plan which includes the following information: - a.
+The legal limits of the property, contours, dimensions, site area, location, and the extent of any adjacent property owned by the applicant; - b.
+The existing use of land and the location and use of all buildings and structures located within 300 metres of the property that is the site of the extractive operation; - c.
+Existing and anticipated grades of extraction, extent of extraction area, setbacks from the limits of extraction to the property line, and screening and buffering: - d.
+The location, height, dimensions, and use of all buildings or structures, and location of machines existing or proposed to be erected on the property; - e.
+All vehicular entrances and exits; - f.
+Limits of development, road plan, water drainage, storage and management, and location of stockpiles; - g.
+Progressive and ultimate rehabilitation plan including topography, contours, grading, stabilization of banks, fill, drainage, and re-vegetation. - 5.
 Mineral and Aggregate processing is considered an accessory use to an operation and may be permitted provided setbacks for buildings, machinery and equipment from lot lines is determined on a site-specific basis in consultation with the Township and with the Ministry of the Natural Resources and Forestry through the issuance of an Environmental Compliance Approval (ECA).